MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-audio-processing-objects.md

 -   [Implementing Hardware Offloaded APO Effects](implementing-hardware-offloaded-apo-effects.md)

 APOs were first introduced in Windows Vista and you may see references to the earlier system APOs - sAPOs.
 For more information, see [Custom Audio Effects in Windows Vista](https://go.microsoft.com/fwlink/p/?linkid=106024).
-This content may reference older [COM](https://go.microsoft.com/fwlink/p/?linkid=106293) and [UI development](https://go.microsoft.com/fwlink/p/?linkid=106294) topics.
+This white paper may reference older [COM](https://go.microsoft.com/fwlink/p/?linkid=106293) and [UI development](https://go.microsoft.com/fwlink/p/?linkid=106294) topics.